Skip to main content

 Statute Of Limitations

 In New Jersey, there is a time limit, known as the statute of limitations, for filing a car accident lawsuit.
-As of our knowledge cutoff date, the statute of limitations for personal injury claims arising from car accidents is generally two years from the date of the accident.
+The statute of limitations for personal injury claims arising from car accidents is generally two years from the date of the accident.
 For property damage claims, it’s typically six years.
 These time limits can vary depending on the specific circumstances of the case, so it’s crucial to consult with an attorney to ensure you file your lawsuit within the applicable deadline.

 No-Fault Insurance